qua-platform/qua-libs/Tutorials/intro-to-saving/readme.md

 1. Assigning values to variables and saving variables to tags.
 This program saves literal values and values calculated with math operations.
 It then saves them directly to `tags`.
-This is a less powerful method of saving that is not the recommended mode of operation, yet it is still supported.
+This is a less powerful method of saving that is not the recommended mode of operation, yet it is still supported as a legacy method.
 ```python
 with program() as saving_a_var:
     a = declare(int, value=5)